Entropy-production fluctuation theorem for a generalized Langevin particle in crossed electric and magnetic fields: Introduction

+It will be shown that, starting from equilibrium canonical and Maxwellian initial distributions, the PSPD at time $t\ge 0$ remains Gaussian and factorizes into independent contributions.
+Moreover, in the absence of the time-dependent driving, the PSPD relaxes to a stationary distribution of the same form as the initial equilibrium one.
+This explicit time-dependent PSPD is the central ingredient that allows us to establish the DFT for the total entropy production in closed form.

 This work is organized as follows.
-In Sec.~II we solve the GLE explicitly and obtain the PSPD .
-In Sec.~III we use this result to demonstrate the DFT for the total entropy production in two solvable models.
-Conclusions are presented in Sec.~IV.
-Two appendices provide additional derivations and explicit calculations.
+In Sec.~\ref{sec:2} we solve the GLE explicitly and obtain the PSPD.
+In Sec.~\ref{sec:3} we use this result to demonstrate the DFT for the total entropy production in two solvable models.
+Sec.~\ref{sec:illustrative-observables} presents representative observables and Monte Carlo simulations for an exponential memory kernel.
+Conclusions are presented in Sec.~\ref{sec:5}.
+The appendices contain the explicit solution, the Gaussian density reduction, and the covariance identities used in the present work.